Snevee/SBI/README.md

 <td>Robots.txt</td>
 <td>Not Found</td>
 <td>This site does not use robots.txt</td>
-<td>Robots.txt is a text file webmasters create to instruct robots (typically search engine robots) how to crawl and index pages on their website.<p>
+<td>Robots.txt is a text file webmasters create to instruct robots (typically search engine robots) how to crawl and index pages on their website.<br>
 Web site owners use the /robots.txt file to give instructions about their site to web robots.
 It tells the robot that it should not visit any pages on the site.</td>
 </tr>
 <tr>